jmjohnson3/NFL_Analytics_SportsBetting/README.md

 export KILLERSPORTS_PASSWORD="my-secret"
 python NFL_SPORTSBETTING.py
 ```

+If KillerSports is reachable but returns an HTML landing page or another non-CSV
+payload (which happens when pointing at the interactive query UI), the script
+logs the first part of the response and falls back automatically to the local
+`data/closing_odds_history.csv` (when present) or OddsPortal so that closing odds
+are still populated.

 During startup the script downloads the requested seasons, normalizes the
 payload into the schema used by `data/closing_odds_history.csv`, and merges the